Local Resources

 What about items not accepted in the blue bin?

-• Batteries: Put tape on the ends and place them in a sealed plastic bag on top of — not inside — your blue bin or in the orange buckets at apartment buildings.
-(This service is available for Marborg customers and does not apply to the cities of Carpinteria, Lompoc, or Santa Maria.)
+- Batteries: If you are a MarBorg customer, put tape on the ends and place them in a sealed plastic bag on top of — not inside — your blue bin or in the orange buckets at apartment buildings.
 Batteries are also accepted at local hazardous waste facilities throughout the county.

-• Lights: Fluorescent bulbs and LEDs should be taken to your local hazardous waste facility.
-String and solar lights should be taken to your local electronic waste collection location.
+- Lights: Take fluorescent bulbs and LEDs to your local hazardous waste facility, and string and solar lights to your local electronic waste collection location.
 Incandescent light bulbs can be placed in the trash bin.

-• Cardboard pizza boxes: Residents of the South Coast, Santa Ynez Valley, and Cuyama Valley can put these in the trash.
-They will be sorted out into compost at the ReSource Center.
-Residents of the Santa Maria and Lompoc valleys should place these in their green bins.
-Carpinteria residents should bag their pizza boxes along with food waste.
+- Cardboard pizza boxes: South Coast, Santa Ynez Valley, and Cuyama Valley residents: Put these in the trash; they will be sorted out into compost at the ReSource Center.
+Santa Maria and Lompoc valley residents: Place them in the green bins.
+Carpinteria residents: Bag them along with food waste.

-• Plastic bags: To keep film plastics like shopping bags, bread bags, and Ziploc bags (just remove the zipper part) out of the trash, drop them off at Ablitt’s Fine Cleaners and Tailors (14 W. Gutierrez St., Santa Barbara) during one of their recycling events.
+- Plastic bags: Shopping bags, bread bags, and Ziploc bags (minus the zipper part) can be dropped off at Ablitt’s Fine Cleaners and Tailors (14 W. Gutierrez St., Santa Barbara, ablitts.com) during one of their recycling events.

 Green Bin Composting

-Yard waste, such as grass clippings, small branches, leaves, and plants, go in the green bin in all of Santa Barbara County.
-Residents of the Lompoc and Santa Maria valleys may mix food scraps with yard waste (it’s composted and used in local agriculture), while residents of Santa Ynez Valley and the South Coast should put food scraps in the trash.
-Carpinteria residents may also put food scraps in the green bin, but they must be placed in plastic or paper bags first.
+Yard waste goes in the green bin in all of Santa Barbara County.
+Residents of the Lompoc and Santa Maria valleys may mix food scraps with yard waste, while residents of Santa Ynez Valley and the South Coast should put food scraps in the trash.
+Carpinteria residents may also put food scraps in the green bin, placed in plastic or paper bags first.
+Also, the Santa Barbara Zoo accepts certain plant clippings. sbzoo.org

 Mulch from green bin contents is available for free at South Coast Recycling and Transfer Station (4430 Calle Real, Santa Barbara) and Santa Ynez Valley Recycling and Transfer Station (4004 Foxen Canyon Road, Los Olivos).